RSSCategory: Personal Accounts

 Radford Cottages and The Oldest Man in Oreston!

-Fond memories of Hooe Lake and Radford by Alison Hanson… My great grandad, Caleb Carder (d.1970 aged 94) had an allotment on the left hilside above radford quarry in Lower Saltram, Radford, just before what is now Knigfisher Quay.
-The access to it was a pot-holed gravel path and on the opposite side another chap [...]
+Fond memories of Hooe Lake and Radford by Alison Hanson… My great grandad, Caleb Samuel Carder (1875 – 1971) had an allotment on the hillside above Radford Quarry in Lower Saltram, on the left as you began downhill on the pot-holed gravel path just before what is now Kingfisher Quay.
+On the opposite side of […]

 The Radford Story – My Childhood Days at Radford by Colin Stephenson